activecm/rita-legacy/pkg/sniconn/Readme.md

 This package records the details of the connections made between IP addresses and server name indicators (SNIs).
 Server name indicators are pulled from application layer (TCP/IP) protocols and usually fully qualified domain names (FQDNs).
 RITA refers to the set of connections from one host to a collection of others related by a shared SNI using the term "SNI connection" or "sniconn" for short.

 This package records the following:
-- Each (source IP, SNI) that communicated
+- Each source IP address and destination SNI that communicated
 - How many times the source IP connected to the SNI using HTTP and TLS
     - SNI connections with connectino counts exceeding the limit defined in the RTIA configuration are marked as "strobes"
 - The total amount of time the source was connected to the SNI using HTTP and TLS